nianeyna/ao3downloader/README.md

 ## Menu Options Explanation

 - 'download from ao3 link' - this works for most links to [ao3](https://archiveofourown.org/). for example, you can use this to download a single work, a series, or any ao3 page that contains links to works or series (such as your bookmarks or an author's works). the program will download multiple pages automatically without the need to enter the next page link manually.
-- 'download latest version of incomplete fics (does not work with MOBI/AZW3 files)' - you can use this to check a folder on your computer (and any subfolders) for html, pdf, or epub files downloaded from ao3 that are incomplete works. for each incomplete fic found, the program will check ao3 to see if there are any new chapters, and if so, will download the new version to the downloads folder. apologies but this does not currently work for azw3 or mobi files.
+- 'download latest version of incomplete fics' - you can use this to check a folder on your computer (and any subfolders) for files downloaded from ao3 that are incomplete works. for each incomplete fic found, the program will check ao3 to see if there are any new chapters, and if so, will download the new version to the downloads folder.
 - 'download pinboard xml document' - this is the first step in downloading your ao3 bookmarks from [pinboard](https://pinboard.in/). ignore this if you don't use pinboard. to get the api token go to settings -> password on the pinboard website.
 - 'download bookmarks from pinboard xml document' - this is the second step in downloading your ao3 bookmarks from pinboard. ignore this if you don't use pinboard or if you haven't yet downloaded the pinboard xml document.
 - 'convert logfile into interactable html' - all downloads from ao3 (and some other actions) are logged in a file called log.jsonl in the downloads folder, along with information such as whether or not the download was successful, details about errors encountered, and so on. this option converts log.jsonl into a much more human-readable, searchable and sortable html file that can be opened in any browser. the file is saved in the downloads folder and is called 'logvisualization.html'